ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 {: faq}
 {: support}

 {{site.data.keyword.cloud}} VPN access is designed to allow users to remotely manage all servers securely over the {{site.data.keyword.cloud_notm}} private network.
 A VPN connection from your location to the private network allows for out-of-band management and server rescue through an encrypted VPN tunnel.
-VPN tunnels can be created to any IBM Cloud data center or PoP providing geographic redundancy.
+VPN tunnels can be created to any {{site.data.keyword.cloud_notm}} data center or PoP providing geographic redundancy.

 With VPN access, you can:

 * Establish a VPN connection to the private network by using SSL or IPsec
-* Access your server through its private 10.x.x.x IP address by using SSH or RDP
+* Access your server through its private `10.x.x.x` IP address by using SSH or RDP
 * Connect to your server’s IPMI IP address for server management or rescue needs.

 ## What if I cannot connect to the SSL or IPsec VPN endpoint of my choice?